Uncontested Divorce in North Dakota

 Forms related to Uncontested Divorce in North Dakota

-• A Complaint: This form indicates that the divorcing couple fulfills the conditions of divorce and the grounds of divorce are irreconcilable differences.
+• A Complaint: This form indicates that the divorcing couple fulfills the conditions and the grounds for divorce are irreconcilable differences.

 • Verification: This form is used to certify the truth of the Complaint.
 It must be notarized.